Pierre Olivier Joseph Coomans

-Pierre Olivier Joseph Coomans was a noted painter and illustrator born in Brussels, Belgium on June 28, 1816.
+Pierre Olivier Joseph Coomans was a painter and illustrator born in Brussels, United Kingdom of the Netherlands on June 28, 1816.
 He was the son of Josse-Joseph Coomans (1787-1868), inspector of registration and estates and author of novels and poetry, and Cécile Lesprit (1792-1871).
 He was known as one of Belgium's most celebrated 19th-century painters of historic subjects, genre scenes, and landscapes.

 Early career

 Already a talented draftsman at the age of 16, Coomans studied painting under Pieter van Hanselaere in Ghent, exhibiting "A Young Greek Shepherd" at the first National Fine Arts Exhibition.
-Then he attended the Academy at Antwerp and studied painting under the noted historical romanticists, Nicaise de Keyser (1813-1887) and Gustave Wappers (1803-1874).
+Then he attended the academy at Antwerp and studied painting under the noted historical romanticists, Nicaise de Keyser (1813-1887) and Gustave Wappers (1803-1874).
 At the age of 19, he illustrated the History of Belgium written by his older brother with fifty-two engravings and worked on other historical titles as well.
 He also authored a novel based on Algerian history entitled Gzana.
 He married Zoé van Male de Brachene (1807-1848).